Kevin Armstrong (guitarist): History

 In 2007, he was guitarist on a world tour with Sinéad O'Connor and, in 2010, he played on new material with Thomas Dolby and toured the world in 2012 as Dolby's guitarist.
 In 2015/6, he put together and led the band for Iggy Pop's live appearances worldwide.
 In 2019, Armstrong released the album Run on Wishing Tree Records.
 A 2020 American tour with a band of all David Bowie alumni headed by Mike Garson called A Bowie Celebration was interrupted because of the coronavirus crisis.

+Armstrong went on tour with the D.A.M.
+Triology honouring David Bowie and Dennis Davis.
+The show ran in Europe from Nov 7, 2025 till Dec 1,2025.
+The title of the show is Back to Berlin covering Low, Heroes and Lodger.